taskflow/taskflow/README.md

 <p align="center"><img src="doxygen/images/saxpy_1_cudaflow.svg"></p>

-%Taskflow also supports SYCL, a general-purpose heterogeneous programming model, to program GPU tasks in a single-source C++ environment using the task graph-based approach.
+Taskflow also supports SYCL, a general-purpose heterogeneous programming model, to program GPU tasks in a single-source C++ environment using the task graph-based approach.